 1. Keratosis Pilaris Or “Chicken Skin”

-Keratosis pilaris happens because of the buildup of excess keratin, a hard protein layer that is known to protect the skin from chemicals and infections.
+Keratosis pilaris happens when there is an excess buildup of keratin, a hard protein layer that is known to protect the skin from chemicals and infections.
 This then blocks hair follicles from coming out, causing a mass of hair in-growths, which results in patches of rough and bumpy skin usually on your arms, thighs, or back.
 It can be itchy, and is seen as a rash on your skin.

 2. Persistent Headaches

-Those who are gluten intolerant may have constant or persistent headaches, and it could even turn into migraines, which they may think is due to stress, lack of sleep, or the weather.
+Those who are gluten intolerant may have constant or persistent headaches, and it could even turn into migraines, which they may mistake as a result of stress, lack of sleep, or the weather.
 They will be unable to pinpoint an exact reason for it. in any case, you should see a doctor.

 3. Autoimmune Diseases